 Acknowledgements.
 We thank Catherine Bradshaw for reviewing the earlier version of the manuscript.
-We thank Ingo Bethke and Nadine Goris for their technical assistance during the CMIP5 model outputs post-processing.
-We are also grateful for the constructive feedback from two anomymous referees.
-We also acknowledge the World Climate Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP, and we thank the climate modeling groups (listed in Table 1 of this paper) for producing and making available their model outputs.
+We thank Ingo Bethke for all his and Nadine Goris for their technical assistance during the CMIP5 model outputs post-processing.
+We also acknowledge the World Climate

+Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP, and we thank the climate modeling groups (listed in Table 1 of this paper) for producing and making available their model outputs.
 For CMIP the U.S. Department of Energy's Program for Climate Model Diagnosis and Intercomparison provides coordinating support and led development of software infrastructure in partnership with the Global Organization for Earth System Science Portals.

-J. Tjiputra acknowledges the Research Council of Norway funded projects ORGANIC (239965/RU) and VENTILATE (229791/CLE) and the storage resources provided by the Norwegian Storage Infrastructure (NorStore, project ns1002k).
+J. Tjiputra acknowledges the Research Council of Norway funded project projects ORGANIC (239965/RU) and VENTILATE (229791/CLE) and the storage resources provided by the Norwegian Storage Infrastructure (NorStore, project ns1002k).
 We also acknowledge the EU FP7 Marie Curies International Research Staff Exchange Scheme (IRSES) Fellowship SOCCLI "The role of Southern Ocean carbon cycle under climate change (no. 317699)".
 This is a contribution to the Bjerknes Centre for Climate Research.